Pacific Southwest, Region 9: Superfund

 - Excavation of contaminated soil exceeding cleanup goals (13,000 cubic yards);

-- Mixing soils with a fixative agent to solidify and stabilize contaminated soil;
+- Mixing soils with a fixative agent to harden and stabilize contaminated soil;

-- Placement of the soils into an impoundment cell on-site;
+- Placement of the soils into a repository cell on-site;

 - Placement of a RCRA Cap on top of the fixed soils to provide additional protection from surface disturbance and water infiltration; and